 Measuring gait choosing the right running shoe

-In theory, running seems like the simplest form of exercise: You lace up your shoes and hit the pavement (or the treadmill).
-But without a proper understanding of your own running mechanics, you might be doing your body a disservice-and potentially setting yourself up for injury.
-It is common for runners to not know how their stride are and where the foot lands
+In theory, running seems like the simplest form of exercise.
+You lace up your shoes and hit the pavement (or the treadmill).
+But without a proper understanding of your running mechanics, you might be doing your body a disservice-and potentially setting yourself up for injury.
+It is common for runners to not know how their stride is and where the foot lands.